Equity Stripping for Asset Protection

 Offshore Equity Stripping

 Offshore equity stripping converts illiquid real estate equity into cash held in an offshore trust account.
-The transaction is a standard commercial mortgage loan, and the borrower receives the loan proceeds (reasonably equivalent value) in exchange for the security interest.
+The borrower takes a standard commercial mortgage loan and receives the loan proceeds, which constitute reasonably equivalent value, in exchange for the security interest.
 The cash moves to a foreign bank account under the trust’s control, where it is protected by the trust jurisdiction’s asset protection statutes.

 When Equity Stripping Is the Right Strategy